Things to Do in Essaouira – A Local Guide’s Honest View

 - Ask for the price before ordering

-Essaouira’s beach is not just for swimming it’s where the city opens itself to the Atlantic.
-When I walk here with travelers, I tell them this beach is about space, wind, and freedom more than sunbeds and umbrellas.
+Essaouira’s beach is not just for swimming.
+It is where the city opens itself to the Atlantic.
+When I walk here with travelers, I always tell them this beach is more about space, wind, and freedom than sunbeds and umbrellas.

-The main beach stretches from the medina walls near Bab Sbaa all the way south toward Diabat, with soft sand and wide open views.
-You can walk for hours with the sound of waves and seagulls following you.
+The main beach stretches from the medina walls near Bab Sbaa south toward Diabat, with soft sand and wide open views.
+You can walk for a long time with the sound of waves and seagulls following you.

 Essaouira is famous for wind sports.
-You’ll often see kitesurfers and windsurfers dancing on the waves, especially in the afternoon when the wind is stronger.
-Even if you don’t practice, it’s fun to watch.
+You’ll often see kitesurfers and windsurfers moving across the water, especially in the afternoon when the wind becomes stronger.
+Even if you do not practice, it is fun to watch and it gives the beach a different kind of energy.

-One scene visitors love is seeing horses and camels walking along the shoreline, especially near sunset.
-It’s tourist-friendly but still part of local seaside life.
+One scene visitors love is seeing horses and camels walking along the shoreline, especially later in the day.
+It is tourist-friendly, but it still feels connected to local seaside life and the open landscape around the city.

 Practical advice:

-- Bring a light jacket the wind can be strong
+- Bring a light jacket because the wind can be strong

-- Walk shoes or sandals are better than barefoot on windy days
+- Sandals or walking shoes are usually better than going barefoot on windy days

 Food in Essaouira is closely tied to the sea.
 When I guide travelers here, I always explain that this city eats differently from Marrakech or Fes.
-The cuisine is simpler, lighter, and focused on freshness, not heavy spices.
-You taste the ocean in many dishes, and that’s exactly how it should be.
+The cuisine is simpler, lighter, and focused on freshness rather than heavy spices.
+You taste the ocean in many dishes, and that is exactly how it should be.

 Essaouira is one of the best places in Morocco to eat well without luxury restaurants.
 Some of the best meals are found in modest places where locals eat every day.